Hartsdale, New York: 19th Century

 The area remained largely agrarian until 1865, when Eleazar Hart deeded land for the development of the New York and Harlem Railroad line into Manhattan, setting the stage for Hartsdale's change into a more cosmopolitan commuter village.
 Between 1880 and 1940, large tracts of farmland and estates were subdivided and converted into private houses and apartments at a furious pace.

 20th Century

-In 1904, the German-Jewish banker Felix M. Warburg (1871–1937) purchased large tracts of land to build his 500 acre "Woodlands" estate in Hartsdale.
+In 1904, the German banker Felix M. Warburg (1871–1937) purchased large tracts of land to build his 500 acre "Woodlands" estate in Hartsdale.

 In 1932, Henry Jacques Gaisman, inventor and founder of the Gillette safety razor blade, purchased 136 acre of land along Ridge Road which he sold in 1952 to the New York Archdiocese for $600,000.
 In 1999 the estate was sold to the Town of Greenburgh which reopened it as the Hart's Brook Nature Preserve.

 In 1936 Greek immigrant and ice cream salesman Tom Carvel opened the world's first Carvel ice cream store in Hartsdale.